LGuery/teamwork_monitoring/weekly_reports_and_meetings_repository/IlanPerez/meetings_report.md

 #### Agenda

-* Presentation of the supervision team: Daniel, Lorelei and Matthieu
+* Presentation of the supervision team: Daniel, Lorelei and Matthieu  :busts_in_silhouette: :

 * Presenting the PhD project: